- Headway hasn’t provided support to customers since July 1st.

 To paraphrase Bill Clinton, it depends upon what your definition of “support” is.

-Prior to co-founding Headway, Grant was an attorney in Kansas before he was disbarred for misappropriating trust funds which were being held in trust for minor children .
+Prior to co-founding Headway, Grant was an attorney in Kansas before he was disbarred

 As a result of his legal background, he’s very careful with the words he uses.
 Grant does answer refund requests and sales emails, but he isn’t capable of dealing with technical support tickets, by his own admission.
-Clay is the only person left who is capable, but he choses not to answer tickets.
+Clay is the only person left who is capable, but he chooses not to answer tickets.

 On August 22nd, Grant stated in Slack that there were only 9 open tickets.
 While this might be true, it’s not the whole truth.